PEP ### - Wheel Variants - extending platform awareness¶

 Equivalent regex: ^[0-9a-z._]{1,16}$

-This critical behavior to ensure backward compatibility was confirmed by a survey of wheel filename verification methods used by different package managers and packaging tooling (auditwheel, packaging, pdm, pip, poetry, uv, warehouse).
+This behavior was confirmed by a survey of wheel filename verification methods used by different package managers and packaging tooling (auditwheel, packaging, pdm, pip, poetry, uv, warehouse).

 Currently, the wheel filename follows the following format, as defined by PEP 427